Traffic Director load balancing

 In the following example, if Traffic Director receives health check results

-indicating that the VMs running the Shopping Cart microservice in
+that indicate that the virtual machine (VM) instances running the Shopping Cart

-asia-southeast1 of the additional traffic, and the managed instance group
+asia-southeast1 of the additional traffic, and the MIG

 increases in size.

 Traffic Director detects that all backends of the Payments microservice are

 healthy, so Traffic Director instructs Envoy's proxy for the Shopping Cart to

 send a portion of the traffic—up to the customer's configured